-As part of the admission process to the Teacher Education Program, candidates are required to bring their portfolio notebooks and file box to the Teacher Education Screening Committee interview.
-Items listed on the checksheet for Checkpoint #1 should be in the Notebook.
-At this point the Notebook should contain a minimum of two reflections, and the file box should contain the corresponding artifacts.
-The pages from the Portfolio Handbook for the following sections should be placed in the Notebook:
+• As part of the admission process to the Teacher Education Program, candidates are required to have their portfolio ready for submission to the Teacher Education Screening Committee interview.
+Items listed on the checksheet for Checkpoint #1 should be attached.
+At this point, the Portfolium should contain a minimum of two reflections and corresponding artifacts.